chericito/mobohubb-docs/docs/QUICK START/onboarding/index.md

 <Cards columns={2}>
   <Card title="Web App" href="https://mobohubb.readme.io/docs/log-in-web-app#/" icon="fa-globe" target="_blank">
-    Learn how to access the Mobohubb Portal for the first time, set up your credentials, and customize your environment.
+    Learn how to access the mobohubb Portal for the first time, set up your credentials, and customize your environment.

     **In these sections you'll discover:**